 - Monday morning.
 Support Groups and Spiritual Practices (various locations).
 Bible study, spiritual growth programs, meditation, twelve step recovery programs, etc. (not required) - Wednesday morning.
 Traditional Chapel Service (Pendleton Hall auditorium).
 Reflective music, prayer, hymns, readings from the Sacred Scriptures, and a talk by a minister.
 (Full-time students are required to attend either this service, the Wednesday evening vespers service, or the Friday praise and testimony service). - Wednesday evening.
 Vespers Service (Brickman Center Great Hall).
-Prayer, readings, and a simple talk in a quiet, peaceful atmosphere. - Friday morning.
+Prayer, readings, and a simple talk in a quiet, peaceful atmosphere.
+(Full-time students are required to attend either this service, the Wednesday traditional chapel service, or the Friday praise and testimony service) - Friday morning.
 Praise and Testimony (Pendleton Hall auditorium).
 Contemporary praise music, prayer, and the testimony of individuals invited to share aspects of their spiritual journey and spiritual experiences with the Bryn Athyn College community.
 (Full-time students are required to attend either this service, the Wednesday traditional chapel service, or the Wednesday evening vespers service).